G-Sync vs FreeSync: Which One Makes Sense for You?

 Is G-Sync the Same as G-Sync Compatible?

 Not quite.
-G-Sync monitors have a dedicated NVIDIA hardware module inside, which lets them fully control refresh behavior.
-G-Sync Compatible monitors don’t have this chip, but they use Adaptive Sync in a way that passes NVIDIA’s certification process.
+Native G-Sync monitors include an NVIDIA hardware module that tightly controls refresh behavior.
+G-Sync Compatible monitors don’t have the module; they use Adaptive Sync and have passed NVIDIA’s validation.

 Is G-Sync the Same as G-Sync Compatible?